shameekagarwal/Data-Structures-and-Algorithms/Java Data Structures & Algorithms/2. Linked Lists/notes.md

 - so, allocation of memory need not be contiguous?
 - each node has a pointer pointing to the next node
 - last pointer points to null
-- head and tail can be maintained as well
+- both head and tail can be maintained as well
+- length can be maintained as well
 - complexity (and comparison with array list where different) -
   - adding to end - o(1)
-  - removing from end - o(n) - o(1) in array list
+  - removing from end - o(n) since we need access to 2nd last element - o(1) in array list
   - adding to front - o(1) - o(n) in array list (requires reindexing every thing again)
   - removing from front - o(1) - o(n) in array list (requires reindexing every thing again)
   - adding in between - o(n)